Links

 Manually adding a named version

-You can also manually save Named Versions of your model (or set of linked models).
+You can manually save Named Versions of your model (or set of linked models).
 For example, if you finalise a budget, you can save a version called "Budget 2023" and refer back to it later or use it in charts and tables as a comparison against actuals.

 To save a Named Version, type in a name in the text box next to New Version and hit Create.